Contributors to this article: Robert Blevins, Gayla Prociv, and ‘Greg the Techie Guy’.

 - April 3 – We created a Google Interactive Map showing how anyone can drive to the location in Washington state where the placard that flew out the back door of the hijacked flight was eventually found by a hunter.
 We may do one of our famous camping trips at that same location.
 It is possible, we think, that the placard might not be the ONLY thing that went out the airstairs door.
 For example, no one to date has located the phony bomb, the briefcase used by Cooper, or the dummy chute.
 Maybe Cooper tossed out the placard himself, along with other unneeded items, to confuse the ground search.
 Maybe someone should take a metal detector and go LOOK.

-- May 8 – Released the first of four articles on ‘Fear and Loathing in Cooperland,’ showing readers that there IS such a thing among armchair investigators and some hard core fans of the case.
+- May 8 – Released the first of three articles on ‘Fear and Loathing in Cooperland,’ showing readers that there IS such a thing among armchair investigators and some hard core fans of the case.
 The articles caused quite a stir at other Cooper-dedicated websites, as well as our email box to fill with questions – and demands that we ‘mind our own business’.
 We answered the questions politely, and ignored the demands.
 The series breaks previous records at Cooper WordPress for views.

 - May 12 – We began an email exchange with former Cooper suspect Sheridan Peterson.
 This went on for two months, until Peterson’s apartment suffered a plumbing flood.
 We were trying to coax him into allowing Adventure Books to publish his 680-page antiwar book, The Idiot’s Frightful Laughter.
 After the flood, we had to wait on further negotiations, which were continued later in the year.
 A glitch was tossed into the whole thing when a user at the infamous DB Cooper Forum announces he is going to re-edit the book without Peterson’s permission, and possibly offer up copies via Lulu dot com.
 Peterson sees the posts and goes ballistic.
 We respond to this copyright infringement by supporting Peterson (he’s 92 years old) and sending Lulu a warning with Peterson’s US Copyright Office registration on the book.
 As of November, some damage control has been done to restore Peterson’s confidence that Adventure Books is actually the BEST venue to present his work.
 We also offered to publish the book at trade rates, at no cost to him in Kindle, paperback, and hardcover versions.
 Why?
 Why NOT?
 We did the same thing for young writer Katie Onus a few years ago.